 The parasitic worms are all females.
 The eggs embryonate rapidly, and most larvae hatch before being passed in the feces.
 Under appropriate conditions of warmth and moisture, development in the environment is rapid; the third larval stage may be reached in little more than a day.
 Some of these larvae develop into infective filariform larvae; others develop into free-living worms that mate and produce progeny similar to that of the parasitic female.
 The filariform larvae penetrate the skin but also may infect a host via ingestion.

 In the absence of concurrent secondary infections, there is little or no fever.
 Usually in advanced stages, there is shallow, rapid breathing and fever, and the prognosis is grave.
-Autoinfection may be induced by the use of corticosteroids or other factors that affect immunocompetence.
-There may be larvae in tissues, and these dogs are more likely to die.
+Autoinfection and systemic infections may be induced by the use of corticosteroids or other factors that affect immunocompetence.
+There may be larvae in tissues, and these animals are more likely to die.
 At necropsy, there can be evidence of verminous pneumonia with large areas of consolidation in the lungs as well as marked enteritis with hemorrhage, mucosal exfoliation, and much secretion of mucus.

-Occasionally, eggs (50–60 × 30–35 μm) may be identified by flotation of fresh feces.
+Occasionally, eggs (50–60 × 30–35 mcm) may be identified by flotation of fresh feces.
 Adult female worms can be identified by scraping the mucosa of the small intestine.
-They are only ~2 mm long, but the presence of eggs in the uterus easily differentiates them from larvae of other nematodes.
+They are only ~2 mm long; however, the presence of eggs in the uterus easily differentiates them from larvae of other nematodes.
 Histopathology findings in the small intestine wall are characteristic (see figure).